ShiboYao/embedding_imputation/README.md

-## Combining the power iteration method and neural net to address the embedding imputation problem. ##
+## Embedding Imputation using Personalized Propagation with Neural Predictions ##

 ### Requirements: ###